+General Rule

-Staff members shall not engage in nor have a direct financial interest in any activity which conflicts with his/her duties and responsibilities.
-Such activities where a conflict of interest may exist include but are not limited to:
+No district employee will engage in or have a direct financial interest in any activity which conflicts with his/her duties and responsibilities.
+Further, no district employee may employ or use any person, money, or school property under the employee's official supervision, control or direction for the private gain of that employee or another.

+Situations where a conflict of interest may exist include but are not limited to: